tomna1/ENG1/game/README.md

 ## Using VSCode

-If you are using VSCode, when you click open the project there should be an elephant symbol on the left bar.
+If you are using VSCode, when you click open the ```ProjectDir/game``` folder and there should be an elephant symbol on the left bar.
 Click on it and navigate to ```lwjgl3/tasks/application``` and there is a run command which should run the game.

 # Test instructions